Features

 Willie Connell

 Born in Glasgow to a non-piping family, Willie Connell was taught almost daily for 14 years by the great Robert Reid.
 Connell led the Grade 1 Renfrew Pipe Band and won the Clasp at the Northern Meeting, among many other solo piping prizes, before immigrating to Canada in 1973, settling in London, Ontario.
-He quickly became one of the most recognized and respected judges on the Ontario circuit, and was instrumental in the establishment of the Pipers’ Society’s first ever judging examinations.
+He quickly became one of the most recognized and respected judges on the Ontario circuit, and was instrumental in the establishment of the Pipers’ Society’s first-ever judging examinations.
 He contributed at various levels to the Pipers & Pipe Band Society of Ontario’s political side, serving most recently as Vice-President of the organization in 2005.
-Willie Connell was a prolific teacher and, unlike many of Robert Reid’s pupils, shared his knowledge readily and happily.
-His more well-known pupils include Bob Worrall and, at the end of his life, Jacob Dicker.
+Willie Connell was a prolific teacher and, unlike many of Robert Reid’s pupils, readily and happily shared his knowledge.
+His more well-known pupils include current top soloist Jacob Dicker.

 + Willie Connell, 1931-2008